Seeing Budapest - The Capital City of Hungary in 30 Photos

 Budapest is the capital city of Hungary and among the most picturesque cities in Europe.
 Struck in half by the Danube River, its two parts, Buda and Pest, make up a riverside that is dotted with beautiful, centuries-old architectural landmarks.
 Connected only by bridges across the river, the two sides are distinctly different as the lofty hills of Buda are topped with castles and the plains of Pest bustle with life.
 Wander through charming streets and see the unique sights of Budapest that make the city a UNESCO World Heritage Site and an incredible place to visit.

 The most recognizable icon of Budapest is likely the Hungarian Parliament Building on the Pest side of town.
 Its Gothic Revival style facade and spires overlook the river waters amid a sweeping square.
 It has been the largest building in Hungary since its completion in 1904 and was intended to represent the recently united Buda, Pest, and Óbuda cities under Budapest in 1873.
-If you visit Budapest in Spring, the Parliament Building's surrounding greenery, among which are lavender and other purple flowers, give the site a pop of color.
+If you visit Budapest in Spring, the Parliament Building's surrounding greenery, among which are lavender and other purple flowers, gives the site a pop of color.

 Nearby on the north side of the Parliament Building, you can find a monument of István Tisza, Hungary's prime minister from 1903-1905, topped with a lion strangled by a snake.
 Just opposite parliament toward the East, the intricate facade of Hungary's National Museum of Ethnography creates an interesting photo opportunity with the passing trams.